Why Good Shorts Go Bad (Part 1): Herbalife

 Case 1: Herbalife (NYSE:HLF)

 We're all familiar with how this turned out - which is to say very badly for Ackman and his followers.
-If we carefully examines this case, I believe the narrative can be distilled into 3 distinct reasons why a strong short idea failed.
+If we carefully examine this case, I believe the narrative can be distilled into 3 distinct reasons why a strong short idea failed.

-Warren Buffett was definitely on to something when he said the market is a voting machine in the short-term and a weighing machine in the long-term.
+Warren Buffett was definitely on to something when he said the market is a voting machine in the short term and a weighing machine in the long term.
 This 'voting' process is nearly always governed by the perception of the different ideas and narratives - the more reputable and believable thesis always wins.
-This is why famous fund managers can move markets in real-time by commenting on a stock, and someone else saying the same thing doesn't get any credit.
+This is why famous fund managers can move markets in real time by commenting on a stock, and someone else saying the same thing doesn't get any credit.
 In any herd dynamic, followers look for the strongest person or idea to follow.
 In this case, Ackman failed to win enough credibility with his short thesis to generate bearish sentiment around HLF, especially after a vocal Carl Icahn and other reputable fund managers announced they were long.
 That was perhaps the first reason why the short failed to become a fast, profitable trade.

 Next, there is clearly a case to be made for how Ackman misjudged the key catalyst in this narrative - the FTC's expected enforcement against Herbalife.
 It came much later and was much less severe than expected.
 In hindsight, there was very little certainty with regard to both the timing and magnitude of this key catalyst, which was a severe weakness in the short thesis.